corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/legal-info-4.5.0.md

 title: Third-party software notices and licence information - CE 4.5.0

 ---
-# Corda Enterprise 4.5 third-party software notices and licence information
+# Corda Enterprise Edition 4.5 third-party software notices and licence information

 **Do not translate or localise.**